By: Susan Dugdale | Last modified: 10-02-2023

 Here's a wonderful and true story to illustrate.

-One day in the middle of yet another uncalled for torrent of information, a hanging pot plant right above him let go of its hook in the ceiling.
-It crashed spectacularly on his desk showering him in earth, plant and shards of pottery.
-The class dissolved in mirth.
-They fell off chairs laughing and through it I heard someone say, 'I reckon that's instant karma, Jase.'
+One day in the middle of yet another unasked for torrent of information, a hanging pot plant above him let go of its hook in the ceiling.
+It crashed spectacularly to the floor showering him in earth, plant and shards of pottery.
+The class, dissolving into mirth, fell off their chairs laughing and I heard someone say; 'I reckon that's instant karma, Jason.'

 A joke is often isolated from or very loosely connected to what is happening.
 It tends to be a pre-formatted story following known, well worn lines.

-When you learn how to use humor effectively you benefit and along with your audience.
+When you use humor well you benefit, along with your audience.